pcda17/pcda17.github.io/week-01.md

     eu_countries[5:]
     eu_countries[:10]

 We can also use negative numbers to count backwards from the end of a list.
-The following will return “UK,” the final string in the list.
+The following will return "UK,” the final string in the list.

     eu_countries[-1]

 Under the hood, every string in Python is actually a list of individual characters.
-In the example below, `word[7]` returns the letter “e,” while `word[7:20]` returns “establishment.”
+In the example below, `word[7]` returns the letter "e,” while `word[7:20]` returns "establishment.”

     word="antidisestablishmentarianism"
     word[7]